HopHubProject/HopHub/README.md

 - When a new offer is confirmed, all matching ride requests within their chosen radius are notified by email
 - Users can contact other users through the platform via email
+- Offers can carry messenger contacts (phone, SMS, Signal, WhatsApp, Telegram, Instagram) so people can reach out off-platform directly
 - "Clean driver" feature: Offers by car can be set to "driver needed"
 - Events, offers, and ride requests are automatically deleted after they have passed
-- Geonames is used to resolve locations to latitude and longitude
+- Geonames is used to resolve postal codes to latitude and longitude
-- Admins can see all users, events, offers, and ride requests
-- Admins can delete users, events, offers, and ride requests
+- An ActiveAdmin interface at `/admin` lets operators view and delete events, offers, ride requests, and CMS content
 - [Altcha](https://altcha.org) is integrated as captcha for all forms
-- Localization
+- Localized in English, German, Spanish, and French

 ## Installation